1652 – 2020

 1850 – 1888

-Bryant and May opened a factory in London in 1850.
-The business grew and employed thousands of people, mainly women.
-In 1888 there was a notorious strike protesting at working conditions, which tarnished Quakers’ reputation as good employers.
+In 1850 Bryant and May opened a match making factory in London.
+In 1888 there was a notorious strike to protest against their working conditions, which tarnished Quakers’ reputation as good employers.

 1851 – 1916